Debi at the Barns of Wolf Trap

 Debi's early albums with her sister Megan, as The Smith Sisters, were produced by guitar legend Merle Watson and featured the playing of Doc Watson, Mark O'Connor, and Sam Bush.
 "In My Dreams," Debi's first solo album, was co-produced with Grammy award-winners John Jennings and Al Petteway.
 Her second album, "More Than Once," marked her debut on the Shanachie label, and won the Wammie for "Best Contemporary Folk Album."
 Debi's third solo album, "Red Bird Red", was named one of the year's best by the Washington Post.
 "Cupid", Debi's fourth solo CD, was co-produced with instrumentalist/songwriter extraordinaire Billy Kemp, includes appearances by Kemp, Doc Watson, Mike Auldridge, Jon Carroll, and others.
 Debi's double-disc CD, "The Soprano" and "The Soprano Christmas," contain a collection of favorites and originals mainly featuring Debi's soprano voice.
 A first ballot Grammy and Wammie nominee, the album features talented performances by guitarist Al Petteway and multi-instrumentalist Marcy Marxer.
 Debi's newest release, "Hits and Holidays," is a collection of re-mixed, re-sung and/or re-mastered audience favorites in a variety of musical stylings, paired with holidays throughout the year... a hit for every holiday!
 It features guest performers Doc Watson, Tom Paxton, Mike Auldridge, Al Petteway, Mark O'Connor, Marcy Marxer and The Smith Sisters.

-Debi is currently in the studio recording a Christmas holiday CD with orchestra arrangments by James Kessler (whose past arrangements include pieces for such events as The Kennedy Center Honors, A Capitol Fourth, and have been performed by international orchestras from the London Symphony to the Boston Pops, and recording artists from Renee Fleming to B.B.
-King).
+Debi's next release is a self-penned collection (along with a couple of traditional tunes) of Christmas holiday music with orchestra arrangments by James Kessler.
+Kessler's past arrangements include pieces for such events as The Kennedy Center Honors, A Capitol Fourth, and have been performed by international orchestras from the London Symphony to the Boston Pops, and recording artists from Renee Fleming to B.B.
+King.
 It is slated for release in 2014.

 Smith has performed at venues such as The Kennedy Center, Minneapolis's Guthrie Theatre, and The Epcot Center; in Canada, Europe and Russia; and appeared on NPR's Prairie Home Companion, All Things Considered, Mountain Stage, and World Café.
 She has appeared on syndicated PBS music specials including "The Smith Sisters in Concert," as well as CMT's "New Country," CBS Sunday Morning, and Good Morning America.
 Debi's bodhran playing with Al Petteway was featured on the title song of Ken Burns PBS special, "The National Parks."

-Debi's songs have garnered her numerous ASCAP popular music awards and have been recorded by a growing number of artists including Tom Paxton, whose album containing a song of Debi's was nominated for a Grammy in 2004.
+Debi's songs have garnered her numerous ASCAP popular music awards, and have been recorded by a growing number of artists including Tom Paxton, whose album containing a song of Debi's was nominated for a Grammy.
 Debi and her songs have been the recipients of many Wammie awards (Washington Area Music Awards), among them, Best Contemporary Vocalist and Album.
 Her song, "Virginia," was selected as a Virginia State Song Finalist.

 Debi's work has been published in a book called, Look Up at The Hawks, which she edited with her mother, Vivian Douglas Smith, based on Debi's grandmother's dustbowl diary about life on the Nebraska plains during the 1930's and 40's.
 Debi and her mother perform readings and music from Look Up at the Hawks, which have been featured on NPR's "All Things Considered" with Susan Stamberg and Noah Adams, on National Public Television, and on Radio Smithsonian.
 Debi's lyrics have been published in two Random House books, Crème de la Femme and Life's a Stitch (Random House), benefiting the Susan G. Komen Breast Cancer Foundation, National Coalition Against Domestic Violence, andAmFAR.